 Marlombrando grew up living with his mother, after their parents had separated.
 He has not seen his father Almeida in years and they are barely on speaking terms.
 Almeida owns and operates Brazil’s last drive-in cinema – a run-down, manky little affair with a workforce of two.
 When his mother suddenly becomes very ill, Marlombrando unwillingly turns to his father for help.

 Apart from the mother’s health crisis, the film mainly chronicles the difficult attempts of father and son to reapproach each other and to achieve some kind of reconciliation.
 And it does all this before the background of the drive-in cinema.

-The premise and the writing are very good, but the film predominantly lives by its perfect location (Brazil’s last drive-in cinema) and by the very strong performances by each and every one of the actors.
+The premise and the writing are very good, but the film predominantly lives off its perfect location (Brazil’s last drive-in cinema) and off the very strong performances by each and every one of the actors.

 Othon Bastos is outstanding as the patriarchal Almeida, and you could argue that Almeida, and not Marlombrando, is the central character of the film.
 Breno Nina’s performance as Marlombrando (in his feature film debut) is also very strong, as is the performance of Chico Sant’anna as Almeida’s odd-job man Zé.
 The female characters are also cast perfectly, with Rita Assemany (Marlombrando’s mother) and Fernanda Rocha (Almeida’s projectionist/snack-bar operator) playing their very different but equally demanding roles very well.